brendt/stitcher.io/src/content/blog/2020-04-14-event-sourced.md

 </div>

-From the moment events are stored within the `Order` context, we' can safely forget about any dependency on the `Product` context.
+From the moment events are stored within the `Order` context, we can safely forget about any dependency on the `Product` context.

 Some readers might think that we're duplicating data by copying events between these two contexts.
 We're of course storing an `Orders` specific event, based on when a `Product` was `created`, so yes, some data will be copied.
 There are, however, more benefits to this than you might think.

-First of all: the `Product` context doesn't need to know anything about what other contexts will be using its data.
-It doesn't have to take event versioning into account, because its events are never stored themselves.
+First of all: the `Product` context doesn't need to know anything about which other contexts will use its data.
+It doesn't have to take event versioning into account, because its events will never be stored.
 This allows us to work in the `Product` context as if it was any normal, stateful application, without the complexity event sourcing adds.

 Second: there will be more than just the `Order` context that's event sourced, and all of these contexts can individually listen to relevant events triggered within the `Product` context.